kdbarajas/cosmology-thesis/markdowns/StandardModel.md

   $$
   \textbf{v}(\textbf{r}) = \frac{H_0 f}{4\pi} \int d^3\textbf{r}^\prime \frac{\delta(\textbf{r}^\prime)(\textbf{r}^\prime - \textbf{r})}{|\textbf{r}^\prime - \textbf{r}|^3}\,
   $$
-  where it becomes more obvious that peculiar velocities are a strong probe of structure on any scales due to their highly sensitive to perturbations of the underlying density field.
+  where it becomes more obvious that peculiar velocities are a strong probe of structure on any scales due to being highly sensitive to perturbations of the underlying density field.

   ​